Unmasking A High Sensation Seeking Highly Sensitive Person: Chapter One - Lift Off

 From my experiences so far, a lot also feel having the HSP Trait is a burden.
 Personally, on one level, I can understand this, because in order to embrace this new knowledge there comes with it a responsibility to learn more about it; and use this information for positive change.
 Some people aren’t ready to embrace change, whether it’s positive or not.
 Change is a difficult process, so I can sympathize.

 And, I also understand.
 Most HSP’s are taught from a young age, not only by their parents and other family members, but by society as a whole, particularly in western culture, that being sensitive isn’t okay.
 And for me I didn’t grow up in a family environment where it was safe to show my sensitivities or express them.
 I knew, on some level, I was different and others knew it too, it was just left unsaid.
 And the unspoken message to me was that I was required to repress it, hide it in order to "fit in".

 Hide it by being “popular” in school, which meant a lot of social stuff, and to do well and invest in activities I didn’t really care about, like getting good grades in school, being involved in sports activities, and taking classical piano lessons - which didn’t add to my overall enjoyment of life.
-All I wanted to do was read books, do some arts and crafts, create stories, play boogie-woogie on the piano by ear, hang out with a close friend or two, volunteer a bit, and ride my bike.
+As a kid, all I wanted to do was read books, do some arts and crafts, write stories, play boogie-woogie on the piano by ear, hang out with a close friend or two, volunteer a bit, and explore while riding my bike.

 But the repeated, unspoken messages I kept receiving throughout my childhood, teenage years, twenties and early thirties was; “it was not okay for me to be the way I was”.
 But I was “that way”.
 So in an effort to “be” the way others seemed to need me to be, the only way it felt to me that I was “allowed to be”, while at the same time not block what I call “energies”, was to use pot to dampen down my sensitivities.
 I’ve met a lot of HSP’s who use pills, alcohol, drugs, and the list goes on, to quell their sensitivities, a big part of the HSP Trait.

 And for me, it was only when I felt I had to, that I stopped using pot and began delving into my long repressed HSP side.
 When I began the journey that led me to finally discover I had this trait.
 A journey that was long, sometimes scary, oftentimes arduous, but also undeniably beautiful and SO worth it!

-Because somehow I knew, if I made it to the end of this journey, that what was at the end would be worth it all – the prize.
+Because somehow I knew, if I could somehow make it to the end of this journey, that what was at the end would be worth it all – the prize.
+A new journey.
 Just for me.
 I just didn’t know what the prize would be.

 So, on another level, I can’t understand this.